Coronavirus: Latest global developments

 PARIS: Here are the latest developments in the coronavirus crisis:

-Young Londoners getting their first vaccine jabs this week will be entered in a draw to win tickets for the Euro 2020 football final, the city´s mayor announces.
+Four foreign tourists are kicked out of Bali for breaking the Indonesian holiday island´s zero-tolerance virus rules, as the country is slammed by its deadliest Covid-19 wave.

-Ousted Myanmar leader Aung San Suu Kyi and her personal staff have been fully vaccinated against Covid-19 since being taken into military custody, her lawyer says, as the country battles a surge in cases.
+Israel begins administering a third shot of the Pfizer/BioNTech coronavirus vaccine to patients with compromised immune systems, as cases in the country rise.

-The pandemic has killed at least 3,987,613 people since the virus first emerged in December 2019, according to an AFP compilation of official data at 1000 GMT on Tuesday.
+The pandemic has killed at least 4,035,506 people since the virus first emerged in December 2019, according to an AFP compilation of official data.

 The figures are based on reports by health authorities in each country, but do not take into account upward revisions carried out later by statistical bodies.